 Broiler chicks are raised on litter floors and can be given access to the outdoors after the brooding period.
 Feed and water container heights should be raised as the birds get older.
 The lip of the drinkers and feeders should be at the same height as the backs of the birds.

 Females tend to grow slower than males and, therefore, reach market weight five to seven days after males.
 Females tend to have fewer leg problems and a lower incidence of metabolic diseases, and these attributes are credited to the lower growth rate.

-The number of breast blisters found in a flock will increase as the birds approach mature body weight.
+The risk of developing breast blisters will increase as the birds approach mature body weight.
 Breast blisters occur most often in conditions where the bedding is wet or poor ventilation has led to high amounts of ammonia in the air.
 Proper ventilation and regular cleaning of pens (including addition of fresh straw or wood chips) will aid in preventing breast blisters.
 Access to roosts can also increase the incidence of breast blisters.